Fish Handling and Gear

-Some descending devices are available in retail shops.
-If you are unable to locate the device you want from a local store, you can also find various models for sale online or by clicking the following links: SeaQualizer, RokLees, Fish Saver, Shelton Fish Descender, Safe Release Weight
+Some descending devices are available in retail shops, or you can even make your own device.
+If you are unable to locate the device you want from a local store, you can also find various models for sale online or by clicking the following links: SeaQualizer, RokLees, Fish Saver, Shelton Fish Descender, Safe Release Weight, SeeYaLater Fish Release Hook

 These links are provided to help anglers find a descending device and do not constitute an endorsement of any product.

 Mouth clamps are attached to a rod and reel and use a pressure sensor (releases fish automatically at a predetermined depth selected by the angler) or a weighted spring release mechanism (lets go of fish after the angler gives a sharp tug on the line).